 - Staff liaisons: Marilyn Genther and Frank Corry

 The Friends has two book trolleys that are stocked with used books available for purchase throughout the year.
-The upstairs book trolley is located to your right, next to the elevator, as you come up the stairs to the second floor.
+The upstairs book trolley is located next to the elevator.
 It contains adult, teen and children’s books.
 The first floor trolley is located in the Children’s area in front of the information desk.
 Both trolleys contain gently used individually priced books.
 Payment is made to the cash box on the trolley.
-Pick up a good book to read or give as a gift!
+Pick up a good book for yourself or to give as a gift!

 As a member of the Friends you will receive: